TDEE Calculator: Maintenance Calories, BMR, and Macros

 2. Apply activity multiplier to get maintenance calories (TDEE).

-3. Apply goal adjustment from your selected pace (0.25-1.0 kg or lb per week) to get target calories.
+3. Apply goal adjustment from your selected weekly pace or target date.

 Formula 1: Mifflin–St Jeor (default)